boto/botoflow/docs/source/overview.rst

 visible ports.
 This allows your applications to use resources in the cloud as well as on on-premise data centers.

-Together, the botoflow and Amazon SWF make it easy to create scalable and fault tolerant applications that perform asynchronous tasks that may be long running, remote, or both.
+Together, botoflow and Amazon SWF make it easy to create scalable and fault tolerant applications that perform asynchronous tasks that may be long running, remote, or both.